jdtsmith/kind-icon/README.md

 </div>

+### Theme changes

+When the theme changes, the blend colors (if enabled) may need to be recomputed; use `kind-icon-reset-cache` to do so.
+If you want to enable this to happen automatically, see [this post](https://github.com/jdtsmith/kind-icon/issues/34#issuecomment-1668560185).

 ### Debugging Tips

 If you get an error mentioning `corfu--post-command`, and notice that you don't get a backtrace even after invoking `toggle-debug-on-error`, this is because backtraces are inhibited during post-command hooks.
 To re-enable them, evaluate the following (e.g. in your `*scratch*` buffer):